 - Keep track of your research experiences, skills learned, and projects worked on.

-- Consider publishing or presenting your findings at the Undergraduate Research Symposium or through academic posters.
+- Consider publishing with Journal of Undergraduate Research (JUR) or presenting your findings at the Undergraduate Research Symposium or through academic posters.

 - After completing a research project or internship, reflect on what you’ve learned, how it fits with your career aspirations, and whether you want to explore new research avenues.